- Project overview

 - Ethiopia: Solar Home Systeme

-- Innovative distribution system for solar homes in Ghana
+- Ghana: Innovative distribution system for solar home systems

 - Sambia: solar-powered irrigation system for smallholder farmers